fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

 ## What's Next?

-You now have a network and a node ready for an experiment.
+You now have a node and a researcher ready for an experiment.
 You also know how to stop an experiment, clean and restart your Fed-BioMed environment.
 In the following tutorial you will launch your first Fed-BioMed experiment.